antonisa/lang2vec/README.md

       year={2017}
     }

+If you use the learned vectors, please cite the following paper:

+    @inproceedings{malaviya17emnlp,
+        title = {Learning Language Representations for Typology Prediction}, author = {Malaviya, Chaitanya and Neubig, Graham and Littell, Patrick}, booktitle = {Conference on Empirical Methods in Natural Language Processing (EMNLP)}, address = {Copenhagen, Denmark},
+        month = {September},
+        year = {2017}
+    }

 The different feature sets above are derived from many sources:

 * _wals : Features derived from the World Atlas of Language Structures.